 London-born in 1786, George Osbaldeston was a natural athlete.
 He rowed for various schools that he attended, including Eton and Oxford, neither of which he matriculated.
 He assiduously avoided academic work, but set high standards for rowdy behavior and was expelled from most of these fine institutions.

 He was an outstanding cricketeer, bowling and batting as an amateur in numerous important matches.
-In 1818, however, he was barred for life from membership in a club as the result of an intemperate outburst, effectively finishing his career in important cricket matches.To read more, a subscription is needed: Click here to subscribe
+In 1818, however, he was barred for life from membership in a club as the result of an intemperate outburst, effectively finishing his career in important cricket matches.To read more, a subscription is required.
+Log in or click here to subscribe.